Poster of the Exhibition. Photo: Santa Giulia Museum Brexia

 Romanization in Italian-speaking Switzerland

-The tribes of the Po Valley in Northern Italy had different attitudes towards Rome’s military and political ambitions in the last century before Christ.
+The tribes of the Po Valley in northern Italy had different attitudes towards Rome’s military and political ambitions in the century preceding Christ.

-Some were hostile to Rome (the Insubrians), some concluded an alliance (Venetians and Cenomanes), and others remained hesitant (Ligurians).
+Some were hostile to Rome (the Insubrians), while others concluded an alliance (the Venetians and Cenomanes), and still others remained hesitant (the Ligurians).

-After their conquest in the last decades before Christ, the Romans founded or rebuilt cities, applying a process of romanisation and urbanization to the Po Valley, called Cisalpina in the Republican era, and the Italian region XI or Transpadena during Emperor August’s reign (27 B.C.- 14 A.D.).
+After their conquests in the last decades before Christ, the Romans founded or rebuilt cities, applying a process of Romanisation and urbanisation to the Po Valley, known as Cisalpina in the Republican era, and the Italian region XI, or Transpadana, during Emperor August’s reign (27 B.C. – 14 A.D.).

-All these cities had similar, highly symbolic buildings (forum, theatre, aqueduct, temple) and architecture.
+All these cities had similar, highly symbolic buildings (such as forums, theatres, aqueducts, and temples) and architecture.

-An exhibition in Brescia pays attention to the process of Romanization in Lombardy and, subsequently, southern Switzerland.
+An exhibition in Brescia focuses on the process of Romanisation in Lombardy and, subsequently, southern Switzerland.

 (Further information: www.bresciamusei.com).